 (I wonder what the swag is like at minimalism conferences.)

 They say they will feed you.
 They may or may not be telling the truth.
 Also, food lines are long.
 Like, LONG.
 I would rather spend my 15 minute breaks networking.
-Besides, waiting 11 minutes in a line for a yogurt makes me feel like I’m in kindergarten.
+Besides, waiting 11 minutes in a line for a yogurt makes me feel like I'm in kindergarten.
 Bring snacks.
-You can always throw them out if the food is awesome and/or proximal.
+You can always throw the snacks out if the food provided turns out to be awesome and/or proximal.